What Is Brand Positioning?

 There are different brand positioning strategies you can use to stand out from the competition.
 A few of these include:

 You’ll need to analyse your target market to spot existing niches so that you can pick a strong brand positioning strategy to use.
-It’s also possible to leverage multiple strategies at the same time to create a great brand, this however can require more time and resources.
+It’s also possible to leverage multiple strategies at the same time to create a great brand, but this can require more time and resources.

 Getting Started With Brand Positioning